capitalone/rubicon-ml/README.md

   By default, they are enabled.
 To disable them, run:

     ```
-    pytest -m "not run_notebooks and not write_files"
+    uv run pytest -m "not run_notebooks and not write_files"
     ```

     **Note**: When simply running `uv run pytest`, `-m "not write_files"` is the